Slowing speed can be a pain and it's highly unlikely that you'll ever be disappointed with your Stuff Fibre connection.

-We use 3 different speedtest options as depending on your web browser and devices they may perform differently for you.
+We currently use 3 different speedtest services as depending on your web browser and devices they may perform differently for you.

-Our standard Fibre service is 100/20 so you would expect to see speeds close to 100Mbps download and 20Mbps upload.
+Our standard Fibre service is 100/20 so you would expect to see speeds consistently at or close to 100Mbps download and 20Mbps upload.